giraffi/giraffi-powershell-agent/README.md

 GIraffi-Powershell-Agent
 ===
-Giraffi internal agent for WindowsServer.
+Giraffi internal agent for WindowsServer.This is a sample script.
-This is a sample script.
+The agent put to giraffi memoryusage and CPU loadaverage.

 Requirements
 --